 Consider Hiring a Lawyer

-If you’re not comfortable creating your security deposit agreement template, it may be worth investing in the services of a lawyer.
+If you’re uncomfortable creating your security deposit agreement template, it may be worth investing in the services of a lawyer.
 A lawyer can help ensure that your agreement is legally sound and that all necessary information is included.
 Additionally, if a tenant disputes their deposit or causes damage to the property, you can rest easy knowing that you have a legally sound agreement in place.

 Get Feedback from Tenants